gbeminiyiprecious721-cmd/Biodiversity-in-National-Parks/README.md

 > **Note:** This dataset is inspired by real data but is largely fictional, so results should be interpreted as an educational analysis rather than a reflection of current ecological conditions.

+## What Problem This Solves

+National parks track thousands of species, but raw biodiversity records can be difficult to interpret quickly.
+This project turns species and observation data into a clearer conservation overview by answering which species groups appear most at risk, which groups are most frequently observed, and whether conservation status is meaningfully associated with species category.

+The goal is to help reviewers, analysts, and conservation-focused stakeholders understand biodiversity patterns faster through summary statistics, visualizations, and statistical testing.

 ## Project Goals

 This project answers the following questions: